nfour/serverless-build-plugin/README.md

 sls deploy function -f one --method=file sls invoke -f one --log
 ```
-`sls deploy` will currently take a while due to packaging everything for the first deployment.
-This is a bug due to not being able to hook into it.

-After running the above you should have build the `one` function via bundling and via webpack to compare.
+After running the above you should have built the same function in each of the two methods successfully.

 ## METHODS